At a Glance - How to Solve a Math Problem

 Let's look up at the original problem and make sure the numbers we got make sense.
 With 4 bags of nuts and 5 bags of raisins, the weight will be

 3(4) + 4(5) = 32,

 The cost of 4 bags of nuts and 5 bags of raisins will be

 which is 21, exactly like it should be.

-Update: We have received word that Samantha has now added both M&Ms and toffee pieces to her trail mix.
-She is really raisin the bar.
+Update: We've received word that Samantha has now added both M&Ms and toffee pieces to her trail mix.
+She's really raisin the bar.